ceng240/ceng240.github.io/index.md

 ## Announcements

-### About Registration: Due to capacity limitations, this course is available only to students enrolled in the following departments: Civil Engineering (CE), Statistics (STAT), Mining Engineering (MINE), Environmental Engineering (ENVE), Geological Engineering (GEOE), Petroleum Engineering (PETE), Chemical Engineering (CHE), and Aerospace Engineering (AEE).
-Students from other departments, including those on probation, must wait until the Add-Drop period, during which there may be a slight increase in course capacity.
+### About Registration: Students in probation status must wait for add-drop period where there will be a small increase in course capacity.
+You won't be able to take the course by visiting the course coordinators.
 * Midterm date: TBA.
 * Final date: TBA.